Introduction to Jaywalking

 As with any personal injury case, evidence of the accident is crucial for supporting your stance and proving the at-fault party’s liability.
 After an accident, always seek medical help first.
 Addressing your injuries is of the utmost importance.

 Next, be sure to collect as much evidence as possible.
-Talk to any eye witnesses and physically document their statements, whether by recording or pen and paper.
+Talk to any eyewitnesses and physically document their statements, whether by recording or pen and paper.
 Take a photo of the car’s license plate, registration, and insurance information if possible.

 If there are any street signs that state you were permitted to be walking where you were walking, take a photo to prove you were not at fault.
 The more information you can present that supports your case, the stronger your personal injury lawsuit will be.
 Despite recent legislative changes, pedestrian safety remains a critical issue, and documenting the scene thoroughly can help highlight ongoing concerns over pedestrian safety.
+This is especially important for pedestrians crossing streets in non-designated areas, as it can demonstrate the need for increased awareness and safety measures.

 As daunting as it may seem to prepare for a personal injury lawsuit, it’s important to remember that the right lawyer will handle all the legwork of your case on your behalf.
 If you’ve been injured due to someone else’s negligence, what is most important is that you seek the medical attention you deserve and take the time to nurse your injuries.
 Your lawyer will communicate with your insurance company as well as the defendant’s insurance company in order to make the process of filing a case as easy as possible for you.